 The average sales cycle length is the amount of time from your first touch with a prospect to closing the deal, averaged across all won deals.

-The average length of the sales cycle is a critical metric used within any sales organization.
+It’s a critical metric used within any sales organization.
 The goal of any business should be to reduce the length of the sales cycle.

 Knowing the length of your average sales cycle can help you forecast the number of sales you can make in a specific period.
 For example, if you get 20 leads, you would be able to project the number of sales you can make in a month.